raritycheck/BTCMiniKeyGenerator/HowItWorks.md

     -   Encodes the private key in Wallet Import Format (WIF), which is a common format for Bitcoin private keys.

 ### What It Produces

--   **Private Key**: A cryptographic key used to sign transactions and prove ownership of Bitcoin or similar assets.
-It is kept secret.
--   **Public Key**: Derived from the private key, it is used to receive and verify transactions.
+-   **Mini Key**: A shorter representation of the private mini key, useful for certain applications.
 -   **Bitcoin Address**: A human-readable string derived from the public key, used to send and receive Bitcoin.
--   **Mini Key**: A shorter representation of the private key, useful for certain applications.

 ### Security Considerations